p2ppsr/cwi-base/README.md

 Derived class constructors should use the derived class name as the value for `code`, and an internationalizable constant string for `description`.

+If a derived class intends to wrap another CwiError, the public property should be named `cwiError` and will be recovered by `fromUnknown`.

 Optionaly, the derived class `description` can include template parameters passed in to the constructor.
 See ERR_MISSING_PARAMETER for an example.